Order of the Republic (Sudan): Class I

-It consists of a silk ribbon of corrugated violet colour, divided longitudinally by seven light green stripes, and ends with a medal consisting of three tandem surfaces, the first of which is white enamel with the inscription (Democratic Republic of Sudan) in dark blue and surrounded by the colours of the flag of the Democratic Republic of Sudan and the two surfaces The second and third are made of platinum metal, in addition to yellow enamel motifs at the edges of the second surface.
+It consists of a silk ribbon of corrugated violet colour, divided longitudinally by seven light green stripes, and ends with a medal consisting of three tandem surfaces, the first of which is white enamel with the inscription "Democratic Republic of Sudan" in dark blue and surrounded by the colours of the flag of the Democratic Republic of Sudan on the second surface.
 The medal hangs from a golden circle in the middle, which is a drawing of the emblem of the Democratic Republic of Sudan circling the scarf from right to left.
-The sash is followed by a large medal (medallion) carried on the chest on the left side.
+The sash is followed by a large medal medallion carried on the chest on the left side.

 Class II

+The Class II and III are made of platinum metal, in addition to yellow enamel motifs at the edges of the second surface.
 It consists of a necklace made of silk cloth, the same colour as the scarf.
-It is worn around the neck, and a medallion similar to the medallion of Class I hangs from it, followed by a (medallion) worn on the chest on the left side, similar to the medallion of the scarf.
+It is worn around the neck, and a medallion similar to the medallion of Class I hangs from it, followed by a medallion worn on the chest on the left side, similar to the medallion of the scarf.

 Class III

-It consists of a necklace of silk fabric similar to the necklace of the second class, worn around the neck, and a medal similar to the medal of the second class hanging from it.
+It consists of a necklace of silk fabric similar to the necklace of the Class II, worn around the neck, and a medal similar to the medal of the second class hanging from it.

 Class IV

 It consists of a medal worn on the chest on the left side.
-The medal hangs from a golden circle in the middle, which is a drawing of the emblem of the Democratic Republic of Sudan (Secretarybird).
-This circle is attached to an undulating silk ribbon of the same colour as the ribbon of the Third Class Medal.
-Class IV consists of only two surfaces, the first of which is white enamel with the inscription (Democratic Republic of Sudan) in dark blue and surrounded by the colours of the flag of the Democratic Republic of Sudan.
+The medal hangs from a golden circle in the middle, which is a drawing of the emblem of the Democratic Republic of Sudan, the Secretarybird.
+This circle is attached to an undulating silk ribbon of the same colour as the ribbon of the Class III Medal.
+Class IV consists of surfaces, the first of which is white enamel with the inscription "Democratic Republic of Sudan" in dark blue and surrounded by the colours of the flag of the Democratic Republic of Sudan.
 The second is made of platinum metal, the edges of which are decorated with small circles of yellow enamel.

 Class V

 It consists of a medal worn on the chest from the left side.
-The medal hangs from a golden circle in the middle which is a drawing of the emblem of the Democratic Republic of Sudan (Secretarybird).
+The medal hangs from a golden circle in the middle which is a drawing of the emblem of the Democratic Republic of Sudan, the Secretarybird.
 This circle is clasped on a wavy silk ribbon of the same colour as the ribbon of Class IV.
-The decoration consists of two synonymous surfaces only, the first of the white enamel on which is written (the Democratic Republic of Sudan) in dark blue and surrounded by the colours of the flag of the Democratic Republic of Sudan, and the second of platinum metal.
-It differs from the Order of the Fourth Class in that its edges are not decorated with circles of yellow enamel.
+The decoration consists of two synonymous surfaces only, the first of the white enamel on which is written "the Democratic Republic of Sudan" in dark blue and surrounded by the colours of the flag of the Democratic Republic of Sudan, and the second of platinum metal.
+It differs from the Class IV in that its edges are not decorated with circles of yellow enamel.